 5. AMEX EveryDay Card

-You’ll also get 2 points per $1 at US supermarkets (up to $6,000) per year, and 1 point per $1 on all other purchases.
+You’ll also get 2 points per $1 at US supermarkets (up to $6,000) per year (then 1x), and 1 point per $1 on all other purchases.
 And a 20% bonus on the points you earn when you complete 20 or more purchases each billing cycle.

 Plus, you can transfer your AMEX Membership Rewards points to airline and hotel partners, like Delta and Singapore Airlines for Big Travel!